The Life Sciences Law Review: Mexico

 vii Post-approval controls

 In the specific case of pharmaceutical vigilance, in addition to the general procedures set out by the Health Law, those of the applicable NOM must also be satisfied.
+This vigilance has greatly increased during the past year, especially in connection to regulated products other than pharmaceuticals and duly registered medical devices, including, among others, dietary supplements, products that although not designed or bound to be used as medical devices may have similar functions or use, etc.

 viii Manufacturing controls